danoff/banathy-report/notes.md

 Summary
 =======

-\"First, the book aims at guiding the reader to understand what systems design is, how it works, why we need it.
+"First, the book aims at guiding the reader to understand what systems design is, how it works, why we need it.

-The second purpose is to develop an appreciation of the power we can gain by acquiring ever-unfolding competence in system design.\"
+The second purpose is to develop an appreciation of the power we can gain by acquiring ever-unfolding competence in system design."

 Change
 ======

-\"Before we engage in the design of our lives and our systems, we need to reflect on how we ourselves relate to change.\"
+"Before we engage in the design of our lives and our systems, we need to reflect on how we ourselves relate to change."

 -   Reactive
 -   Inactive
 -   Preactive (ride the tide)
 -   Interactive (shoot the rapids)

-\"The future depends more \'on what we do between now and then than it does on what has happened until now.\'\"
+"The future depends more 'on what we do between now and then than it does on what has happened until now.'"

 Curtis 1982: stages of development
 ==================================